Normalized solutions to at least mass critical problems: singular polyharmonic equations and related curl-curl problems: Introduction

 $\cS$ is the sphere in $L^2(\R^N)$ centred at $0$ with radius $\sqrt{\rho}$, and $H(u) := g(u)u - 2 G(u)$, $G(u)=\int_0^ug(s)\,ds$.
-The nonlinearity $g$ may satisfy general growth conditions that cover the example \eqref{example} -- see e.g. \cite{BM} for the at least mass critical case, cf. \cite{JeanjeanLuNorm}.
+The nonlinearity $g$ may satisfy general growth conditions that cover the example \eqref{example} -- see, e.g., \cite{BM,JeanjeanLuNorm}.
 We would like to emphasize that if $\mu>0$, then there are no normalized ground state solutions to \eqref{eq} with the natural extension of the definition of the constraint $\cM_0$, which will be demonstrated in Theorem \ref{thm:nonexistence} below.

 In order to solve \eqref{eq} with $\mu\neq 0$ we use the scaling property of the Laplace operator involving the singular potential and we show that every nontrivial weak solution to \eqref{eq} invariant with respect to the action of $\cG(K) := \cO(K) \times \mathrm{id}_{N-K}$ lies in the following constraint